makersacademy/airport_challenge/gabriels-airplane-emporium-README.md

 #### \#initialize
 Creates a new instance of Plane.
 If passed an argument it will set `@name` to whatever is passed.
 If nothing is passed the `DEFAULT_PLANE_NAME` of `"Just a plane"` will be used.
 This only exists so  the `.takeoff` feature of `Airport` can specify a specific plane to take off.

+:airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane:

 ## Weather

 ### Current Features

 #### \#initialize
 Creates a new Weather instance.
-Also sets `@current_state` to one of the entries in the WEATHER_STATES constant.
+Also sets `@current_state` to one of the entries in the `WEATHER_STATES` constant.

 #### \#stormy?
 Returns `true` if `@current_state == :stormy`.
 Used in the `Airport` class to determine if it is safe to land a plane or let it take off.